melles1991/usecuewebsite/_posts/2019-7-04-a-long-overdue-redesign.md

 ## Times New Roman

 Any font choice would be a design statement.
 An implicit expression of form instead of meaning.
 There was only one font I could think of that had more meaning than form (in this context): Times New Roman, the ultimate default serif of the web.
 The 'absence of form' is not something you would expect to fit a web development company.
-However, I mostly work for and with graphical designers, where I build their designs.
+However, I mostly work for and with graphic designers, where I build their designs.
 So in my case it makes perfect sense.
 It even reflects my work process.